ramsricharan/InMomentProject/README.md

 # InMoment Project
-Designed and Developed a dictionary bot for the take home project at InMoment.
+Designed and Developed a dictionary bot app as part of the take home project at InMoment.
 Available for both iOS and Android

 ## Basic idea.